LearnersGuild/curriculum-app/modules/Command-Line-Todo-List/README.md

 - [ ] `add` command has been implemented in a file located at `commands/add.js`
 - [ ] `done` command has been implemented in a file located at `commands/done.js`
 - [ ] Add tests using Mocha and Chai for all functions
+- [ ] User receives an error message if they enter an invalid command

 ### Example Usage